fabianloewe/matter-docs/type-definition.md

 If you are familiar with Ruby you might have an idea what this means.

 Does it derive the type `ForLoop` from `Statement`?
-Yes, it does. `ForLoop` is called the _descendant_ while `Statement` is its _ancestor_.
-Coming from Ruby or Python you might call them child and parent but these words have a different meaning in Matter which we will explain later.
+Yes, it does.

+`ForLoop` is called the _descendant_ while `Statement` is its _ancestor_.
+Coming from Ruby or Python you might call them child and parent but these words have a different meaning in Matter which we will explain next.